named-data/NDN-CCL-API/name.rst

 Name.append Method (from Unicode string)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Convert the value to UTF8 bytes and append a GENERIC Name.Component.
+Convert the value to UTF8 bytes and append a Name.Component.
 This does not escape %XX values.
 If you need to escape, use Name.fromEscapedString.
 Also, if the string has "/", this does not split into separate components.
 If you need to split into separate components, create a new Name using the from URI